vfailla/RamdaStudents/README.md

 This is a very simple functional programming test with Ramda library.

 # Instructions:
-npm install;
+1) npm install;
-npm run buildAndStart;
+2) npm run buildAndStart;
+3) the main page contains the instruction for using this simple poc